tripathipalak/SkillRise/README.md

 # 💡 What Makes SkillRise Different?

-SkillRise combines a complete e-learning workflow with AI-powered learning assistance.
+SkillRise combines a complete e-learning workflow with AI-powered learning assistance and backend security measures.

 A traditional learning platform might provide: